 The nuclear power plant in Saint-Laurent-des-Eaux (France) suffered two level 4 nuclear accidents on the INES scale in 1969 and 1980.

-Radioactive contamination in Goiania (Brazil) was a case of radioactive infection.
-The result of the Goiania nuclear disaster was the rapid death of four people and the chronic radiation sickness of several people.
+The radioactive contamination in Goiania (Brazil) was a case of radioactive infection.
+Causes and consequences of the Goiania nuclear accident.

 The nuclear accident at the Tokaimura nuclear fuel treatment plant (Japan).
 We analyze the causes and consequences of the nuclear disaster that occurred in Japan in 1999.